Aryaman1706/SchedulingNotificationDemo/README.md

 # SchedulingNotificationDemo

-Demo for 'Remind me at 20th July 2022 at 5:34PM' kind of functionality using Redis key space notification events.
+Demo for 'Remind me on 20th July 2022 at 5:34PM' kind of functionality using Redis key space notification events.